MicrosoftDocs/well-architected/well-architected/security/testing.md

 **Run tests in a structured manner and with a repeatable process**.
 It's recommended that you build your testing rigor around cadence, types of tests, driving factors, and intended outcomes.

 **Use the right tool for the job**.
 Appropriate tooling that's configured to work with the characteristic of the workload.
 If you don't have a tool, buy the tool.
 Don't build it.
 Security tools are highly specialized, and building your own tool might introduce risks that need the expertise to remediate.
-Take advantage of the expertise and tooling offered by central SecOps team or through other external means if expertise is not embedded in the workload team.
+Take advantage of the expertise and tooling offered by central SecOps team or through other external means if expertise isn't embedded in the workload team.

 **Set up separate environments**.
-Tests can be classified as destructive and non-destructive.
-Non-destructive aren't invasive as in they can indicate there's a problem but don't necessarily prove the damage.
+Tests can be classified as destructive and nondestructive.
+Nondestructive aren't invasive as in they can indicate there's a problem but don't necessarily prove the damage.
 Destructive tests might try to demonstrate the damage, such as deleting data from a database.

 Production environments give you the best information but are the most disruptive.
-You tend to only do the non-destructive tests.
-Non-production environments are typically non-disruptive and non-destructive but might not always accurately represent the production environment\'s configuration in ways that are important to security tests.
+You tend to only do the nondestructive tests.
+Nonproduction environments are typically nondisruptive and nondestructive but might not always accurately represent the production environment\'s configuration in ways that are important to security tests.

 If you deploy by using IaC and automation, consider whether you can create an isolated clone of your production environment to test against.
 If you have a continuous process for routine tests, having a dedicated environment is recommended.